ahmadfajar/vue-mdbootstrap-docs/src/docs/components/tabs.md

 **Bootstrap tabs style** variant is default style variant when `variant` property is not defined.
 To explicitly define this style variant, sets `variant` property value of `<bs-tabs>` to `'tabs'`.
-When use inside `<bs-card>` component, sets `inner-class` property value to `'card-header'` to have proper Bootstrap tabs style.
+When use inside `<bs-card>` component, sets `inner-class` property value to `'card-header'` to have an appropriate Bootstrap tabs style.

 :::demo
 ```html